sourcecrypto/sourcecrypto.github.io/toml/tag-definitions.md

 'verifiable-claims'
 'credentials'

-\* each item recieving a sovrin tag should also recieve an evernym tag,
-\* each item recieving an indy should also recieve a sovrin tag.
-   - so that one 'source level' back is always referenced.
-'evernym' - originators of the codebase that was passed on to the sovrin foundation 'sovrin' - and further developed and deployed, passing forward the code to the hyperledger foundation 'indy' -
+\* each item recieving a 'protocol' tag should also be tagged with the predecessor 'evernym' - originators of the codebase that was passed on to the sovrin foundation 'sovrin' - and further developed and deployed, passing forward the code to the hyperledger foundation 'indy' -